Ross W. Stahl during an oral history recording session at

 00:33:06

-The house I live in I own up here now, Ruth and I...ah, is over two-hundred years old and all the boards in the roof....that house is all..uh, just logs that were...they planed one side of 'em or sawed one side of 'em...they're all pegged with wood to hold them...you know...together...and its in excess of two-hundred years old...the house up there.
+The house I live in I own up here now, Ruth and I...ah, is over two hundred years old and all the boards in the roof....that house is all..uh, just logs that were...they planed one side of 'em or sawed one side of 'em...they're all pegged with wood to hold them...you know...together...and it's more than two-hundred years old...the house up there.
 Then we also have 30 acres of land out which borders on the river.

 Ed Dooks: Sounds nice.